ENCCS/julia-for-hpda/content/regression.rst

 .. todo:: Air foil continued

    Return to the `Airfoil data set`_ example above and run the code for it.
+   To run the airfoil example you need the packages GLM, MLJ, MLJDecisionTreeInterface, DataFrames, CSV and HTTP.

    Try some different models to model the data.
 You can list available models as follows at the end of the script.